-It is responsible for Monitoring regulatory developments, review the Bank's risk profiles by types of risks, customer segments, process, systems and other relevant dimension, review critical/ high risk observations highlighted by internal auditors and regulators and monitor effective and timely resolution.
+It is responsible for monitoring regulatory developments, review the Bank's risk profiles by types of risks, customer segments, process, systems and other relevant dimension.
+The Committee also reviews critical/ high risk observations highlighted by internal auditors and regulators and monitors its effective and timely resolution.